LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 Logtalk built-in methods
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Most Logtalk built-in method checks the type and mode of the calling
+Most Logtalk built-in method check the type and mode of the calling
 arguments, throwing an exception in case of misuse.

 .. _errors_sending: